 Longbill or Gabela Akalat.

 Our trip has been newly designed by guide Michael Mills, who was based in Angola following his survey work.
-Our new 17-day trip is designed to avoid camping and spend every night at hotels (see the 2016 trip report).
+Our 18-day trip is designed to avoid camping and spend every night at hotels (see Michael's 2016 and 2017

 Scroll down to see what previous participants say.